Azure/bicep-types-az/generated/domainservices/microsoft.aad/2017-01-01/types.md

 * **domainControllerIpAddress**: string[] (ReadOnly): List of Domain Controller IP Address
 * **domainName**: string: The name of the Azure domain that the user would like to deploy Domain Services to.
 * **domainSecuritySettings**: [DomainSecuritySettings](#domainsecuritysettings): Domain Security Settings
-* **filteredSync**: 'Disabled' | 'Enabled': Enabled or Disabled flag to turn on Group-based filtered sync.
+* **filteredSync**: 'Disabled' | 'Enabled': Enabled or Disabled flag to turn on Group-based filtered sync
 * **healthAlerts**: [HealthAlert](#healthalert)[] (ReadOnly): List of Domain Health Alerts
 * **healthLastEvaluated**: string (ReadOnly): Last domain evaluation run DateTime
 * **healthMonitors**: [HealthMonitor](#healthmonitor)[] (ReadOnly): List of Domain Health Monitors